blind-oracle/nginx-prometheus/README.md

 * **listenHTTP** - ip:port on which to listen for incoming HTTP requests from Prometheus (defaults to 0.0.0.0:11080)
 * **geoipCountryDB** - path to MaxMind country GeoIP database (optional)
 * **uriPrefixFile** - path to a URI prefix list (optional)

+## Grafana dashboard
+Add Prometheus source to Grafana and import *grafana-dashboard.json* for most common graphs.